TryAgainLater/affiliate-window-soapclient/README.md

 affiliate-window-api
 ====================

-a better SoapClient to use affiliate window API productserve with namespaces and parameters injection
+a SoapClient to use affiliate window API productserve

+* namespaced
+* no singletons
+* parameters passed to constructors, not via API_* or PS_* constants
+* PHP 5.3
+* ZF2 coding standards